At a glance

-Starting school as soon as possible may help reveal issues early on.
-It may also help determine the extra support your child will need to succeed in grade school.
-Plus, preschool can help him learn some of the key skills for kindergarten.
+Starting school as soon as possible can help reveal issues and struggles early on.
+It may also help you figure out what kind of support your child will need to succeed in grade school.
+And preschool can help kids learn some of the key skills for kindergarten.

 Here’s what you need to know about choosing a preschool.

 It’s a good idea to find out what skills the preschool expects your child to be developing.
 Then you can assess whether the school is willing to work with your child to strengthen skills that are especially challenging.
 Skills your child will be working on include:

 - Sitting still for short periods of time

 - Taking turns talking and playing

 - Following simple directions

 - Sharing supplies and toys

 It’s important to visit schools in person.
 Observe all the teachers who might work with your child.
 You should be able to pop in and out of several classrooms in a 30-minute visit and see each teacher in action.
 Here are some things to look for:

 - How does the teacher redirect kids?
 If a child is losing control, does the teacher gently lead the child to another area?
 That’s a better response than yelling or giving a time-out.